 Rabies Vaccine (ARS and ARV) | Used for prophylaxis against rabies |

-Succinylcholine | Muscle relaxants are used for relaxing muscles and also used as general anaesthesia |
+Succinylcholine | Muscle relaxants are used for relaxing muscles and also used as general anesthesia |

 Phytomenadione | Vitamin K1 used to reduce bleeding |